-The wetter season lasts 3.6 months, from May 29 to September 16, with a greater than 35% chance of a given day being a wet day.
+The wetter season lasts 3.6 months, from May 30 to September 17, with a greater than 35% chance of a given day being a wet day.
 The month with the most wet days in Savannah is August, with an average of 15.5 days with at least 0.04 inches of precipitation.

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
 The month with the most days of rain alone in Savannah is August, with an average of 15.5 days.
-Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 54% on August 6.
+Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 54% on August 7.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Savannah experiences significant seasonal variation in monthly rainfall.

 Rain falls throughout the year in Savannah.
-The most rain falls during the 31 days centered around August 17, with an average total accumulation of 5.3 inches.
+The month with the most rain in Savannah is August, with an average rainfall of 5.3 inches.

-The least rain falls around November 10, with an average total accumulation of 2.1 inches.
+The month with the least rain in Savannah is November, with an average rainfall of 2.2 inches.